-Today I hope to bring you clarity and ease, as I explain why you feed + how much to feed (you’ll be surprised!).
+Today I hope to bring you clarity and ease, as I explain why you feed + what to use + how much your soil needs, you’ll be surprised at how little!

 Why + how

-Soil, is, by design, self sustaining – nourished via the cycling of all beings that live in it and on it: plants, animals, fungi, bacteria et all.
+Soil, is, by design, self sustaining: nourished via the cycling of organic matter and ‘waste’ from all beings that live in soil and on it: plants, animals, fungi, bacteria et all.

 Hmmm, if soil’s self sufficient, Why then am I feeding?